untitaker/python-atomicwrites/README.rst

     # Now it does.

-Features that distinguish it from other similar libraries (see alternatives_).
+Features that distinguish it from other similar libraries (see `Alternatives and Credit`_):

 - Race-free assertion that the target file doesn't yet exist.
 This can be controlled with the ``overwrite`` parameter.